numenta/nupic-legacy/examples/opf/clients/hotgym/anomaly/one_gym/README.md

 ### The Chart Explained

 The chart produced with the `--plot` option contains yellow highlights on weekends in the top chart.
 Regions in the bottom anomaly chart where anomaly likelihood is above 90% are also highlighted in red.
+The 90% threshold is low enough that it may cause false positive anomaly indications.
+You may want to tune this number as you wish.

 ## Tuesday's Gone